-In our prior work [52, 10] on pure-capability C, we derived bounded capabilities on static, global, automatic, and dynamic allocations from a single, address-space-covering capability.
+In our prior work [9, 48] on pure-capability C, we derived bounded capabilities on static, global, automatic, and dynamic allocations from a single, address-space-covering capability.
 Considered under the lens of the principle of least privilege, this is undesirable.
 In this work, we set DDC to NULL, and place bounds on PCC and global references derived from capabilities to regions mapped by the kernel in execve or mmap.

-Our implementation extends our prior work on pure-capability code from a sandbox environment [52] with limited POSIX compatibility to a new process Application Binary Interface (ABI), CheriABI.
+Our implementation extends our prior work on purecapability code from a sandbox environment [48] with limited POSIX compatibility to a new process ABI, CheriABI.
 In CheriABI, all pointers are capabilities, and all kernel manipulations of process memory are via explicitly delegated capabilities.
-In our prior work, the kernel interacted with capabilities via inline assembly stubs.
-Our enhanced version of the CheriBSD kernel is a hybrid C program where nearly all interactions with userspace are via explicitly annotated capability pointers.3 Of the 675 C and 8 assembly language files in our test kernels, 26 were created to support capabilities and 146 required adaptation for capabilities.
+In our prior work, the kernel interacted with capabilities via assembly stubs.
+Our enhanced version of the CheriBSD kernel is a hybrid C program where nearly all interactions with userspace are via explicitly annotated capability pointers.
+Of the 675 C and 8 assembly language files in our test kernels, 26 were created to support capabilities and 146 required adaptation for capabilities.
 In the full kernel source, about 750 files were touched.
 Other than a single file, implementing the CHERI-MIPS specific portions of CheriABI, the changes for CheriABI apply to any CHERI implementation.
-We continue to support the large suite of "legacy" MIPS userspace applications that adhere to the SysV ABI [47], alongside CheriABI userspace programs.
+We continue to support the large suite of "legacy" mips64 userspace applications that adhere to the SysV ABI [44], alongside CheriABI userspace programs.

 As part of our baseline we assume that the kernel ensures that the correct physical pages are mapped when accessing user pages from the kernel.
-This places the kernel within the trusted computing base (TCB) of the process (as does the fact that the kernel must have the ability to create capabilities for new processes).
+This places the kernel within the trusted computing base (TCB) of the process.
 Our changes to use capabilities for all access to userspace limit the degree to which the kernel can be tricked into performing incorrect accesses.
 FreeBSD MIPS (and most other architectures) reserves the low portion of the address space for the current user virtual-memory map as an optimization for copyin and related functions.
 We rely on that being correct and, currently, on the kernel using that mapping only via authorized functions.